-In the mood for some perfect pampering in a breathtaking setting?
-Santa Barbara makes sure you’ve got plenty of ways to make sure you’re happily spoiled.
-Accommodation here specialises in laid-back luxury, with settings ranging from hilltop aeries, to secret bungalows, to edge-of-the-sea dazzlers.
+In the mood for some perfect pampering in a breath-taking setting?
+Santa Barbara has plenty of ways to make sure you’re happily spoiled.
+Lodgings here specialize in laid-back luxury, with settings ranging from hilltop areas, to secret bungalows, to edge-of-the-sea dazzlers.

 Consider Belmond El Encanto, with terraced gardens and sweeping views of the Pacific.
 Perched in the hills above town, it feels like a private enclave that doesn’t draw attention or flash—just pure relaxation and sigh-worthy settings.
-Pull on a fluffy robe from the cupboard of your classic bungalow after a dip in the pool or get a treatment at the on-site spa.
+Pull on a fluffy robe from the closet of your classic bungalow to dip into the pool, or get a treatment at the onsite spa.

 Abundant sunshine, a moderate climate and a healthy amount of rain make this part of the Central Coast ripe for a year-round cornucopia of fresh produce, much of it grown organically.
 The locavore and slow food movements are big here, and chefs source food mostly within a 100-mile radius.
 The area hosts farmers' markets every day of the week except Mondays, and while they are all worth a visit, the signature event is that one on Tuesday afternoons, when downtown’s State Street morphs into the ultimate place to be, with food, music and beautiful people.
 White-jacketed chefs snap up thick bunches of fresh herbs to use that night on just-caught local sea bass or black cod.
 Kids say “thank you” to farmers offering samples of juicy peaches and guitar-strumming folk singers gather clusters of listeners.
 Really—does it get any more ‘California’ than this?